 Visual Notation

 The CD Model uses specific visual elements to represent different concepts.
-Understanding these symbols is essential for reading the model diagrams.

 Start Elements

-Start elements indicate entry points into the CD Model workflow.
 These represent where work begins, typically when an engineer starts authoring changes on a local topic branch.

 Automated Quality Gates